jedrichards/node-deployment/README.md

 	Defaults env_keep += "APP_NAME"

+Again, this shouldn't be too much of a security concern because we'll be handling the contents of `APP_NAME` carefully in `node-deploy`.

 Save and exit `/etc/sudoers`.
-We now should be in a postion where we can push to our Gitolite repo, have the `post-receive` execute and granted the `git` user password-less `sudo` rights to run our generic deployment script.
+We now should be in a postion where we can push to our Gitolite repo and have the `post-receive` execute, and having granted the `git` user password-less `sudo` rights to run our generic deployment script `node-deploy` will run as `root` with the power to do any kind of filesystem manipulation it likes.
 Now we need to write that script.

 ### 4. The generic deployment script

-I'm calling this a "generic" deployment script because I'm aiming for it to be useful for publishing any reasonably non-complex node app.
-To this end we use the `APP_NAME` value passed in from the `post-receive` hook to tailor the behavour of the script.
+I'm calling this a "generic" deployment script because I'm aiming for it to be useful for publishing any reasonably non-complex Node app.
+To this end we use the `APP_NAME` value passed in from the `post-receive` hook to tailor the behaviour of the script.

-I've been told that `/usr/local/sbin` is a sensible place to put such scripts on Ubuntu so go ahead and create a file called `node-post-receive` there.
-It's important that this file belongs to root, because it's being invoked as root and doing some heavy lifting.
+I've been told that `/usr/local/sbin` is a sensible place to put such user generated scripts on Ubuntu so go ahead and create a file called `node-deploy` there.
+It's important that this file belongs to `root`, because it's being invoked as `root` by the `git` user and will be doing some unilateral heavy lifting.

 	cd /usr/local/sbin
-	sudo touch node-post-receive
+	sudo touch node-deploy

-The example file is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-post-receive) but I'll repeat it here:
+The example file is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy) but I'll repeat it here:

 	#!/bin/sh